 With the G-864 Magnetometer, large areas can be rapidly surveyed.
 GPS-located magnetic data is stored for processing, ensuring that all targets in a given area can be located.
 The G-864 includes GPS navigation features which guide and ensure the operator gets full coverage of the survey area.
 High-quality magnetic data can be processed to detect all sizes of UXO, ranging in size from small arms rounds to large aerial bombs.
 The G-864 is the most advanced backpack magnetometer on the market for UXO surveys.

-In most contexts, UXO are spread out over large areas, in no particular pattern, due to the original method of ordinance deployment.
+In most contexts, UXO are spread out over large areas, in no particular pattern, due to the original method of ordnance deployment.
 To most efficiently surveys these large regions of land which post a danger to people and property, the MagArrow UAS-Enabled Magnetometer is the tool of choice.
 With its fast mode of transportation and revolutionary MFAM Magnetomer internals, the MagArrow is the best way to start a UXO job.
 Simply turn the MagArrow on and GPS-located magnetic data automatically starts to be collected and stored for processing.
-Build in redundencies ensure that data is saved even in adverse situations, and that all targets in a given area can be located.
+Built-in redundancies ensure that data is saved even in adverse situations, and that all targets in a given area can be located.

 Unexploded Ordnance (UXO) present a serious danger to people and property.
 In previously war-torn areas of the world, the importance to locate and remove UXO is steadily in demand, for the safety of local and commercial interest.
 Government agencies, construction companies, and offshore wind farm developers are a few examples of groups that must locate and remove UXO before development can begin.
 UXO are commonly made from ferrous materials, making them a readily identifiable target for a magnetometer system.